ExistingPerson08/amyos-gnome/README.md

 # Amy OS

-A custom Fedora Atomic image designed for gaming, development and daily use.
+A custom opinionated Fedora Atomic image designed for gaming, development and daily use.

 ## Base System

-- Built on Fedora 41
+- Built on latest Fedora
 - Uses [Bazzite](https://bazzite.gg/) as the base image
 - Gnome desktop
 - Optimized for AMD and Intel GPUs